 At both resorts, guests can buy separate tickets for each individual theme park or pay a little more for a ticket that’ll allow you to move freely between the parks.
 Disney calls its multi-park ticket the Park Hopper pass, while Universal Orlando just calls their ticket a two or three park ticket.

-3. The cost of tickets is pretty comparible
+3. The cost of tickets is pretty comparable

 When it comes to the cost of theme park tickets, both Walt Disney World and Universal Orlando have some similarities.

-A one-day adult ticket will cost you just over $100 at both resorts, and multi-day tickets are priced on a sliding per-diem scale.
+A one-day adult ticket (to a single park) will cost you just over $100 at both resorts, and multi-day tickets are priced on a sliding per-diem scale.

 In other words, the more days of tickets you purchase, the less money you will spend per day on each ticket.
 The per-day cost of tickets drops significantly as you add more days, but even more so at Universal.

 4. The ticketing systems are similar in many ways